Jyotishman89/Smart-Student-Dashboard/README.md

 - Know instantly if I could **skip the next class safely**
 - Track **SGPA/CGPA over semesters**

-So I built this dashboard to **solve my own problem** and later made it open-source so others can use it too.
+So I built this dashboard to **solve my own problem** and later made it open-source so others can have experience of it too.

 ---